jc141x/jc141-bash/setup/readme.md

 ### Supported distros and their list of required packages

+- Support for SteamDeck is work in progress.
+Documented [here](steamdeck.md).
+SteamDeck testers who are open to try other distros are needed.

 #### [Arch](arch.md)
  - or: EndeavourOS (recommended), Arco, Artix, Manjaro etc.
 #### [Debian Sid](debiansid.md)